dkbhaskaran/obsidian-notes/General/Electrifying your terminal with AI.md

  I use terminal/terminal adjacent extensively in my daily routine, whether it be do programming or to listen to music or to take notes like what I am doing now.
-It is a pretty standard setup with zsh+tmux+neovim on Ubuntu 24.04.2 LTS.
+It is a pretty standard setup with zsh+tmux+neovim on Ubuntu 24.04.2 LTS on a Dell G15 5315 with Nvidia GeForce RTX 4050 card.
 The config files can be found in my github repo [dotfiles](https://github.com/dkbhaskaran/dotfiles).
 Today we are going to add AI assistance to similar terminal workflow

 The first thing that comes to mind is "is there a chatgpt cli tool?".
 Well yes there are like
 1. OpenAI CLI :- The official CLI to interact with open AI models.